Unity-Technologies/com.unity.multiplayer.docs/tools/network-simulator.md

 #### Use a Network Scenario

 The Network Simulator tool supports NetworkScenarios.
 A NetworkScenario is a way to script how you want to affect the network conditions at runtime.
-They allow you to change parameters and presets cyclicly or at random.
+They allow you to change parameters and presets dynamically.

-It comes packaged with a couple network scenarios presets:
+It comes packaged with a couple network scenarios presets, such as the [Connections Cycle](#connections-cycle) and  [Random Connections Swap](#random-connections-swap).

-* [Connections Cycle](#connections-cycle) allows you to cycle through network configurations.
-* [Random Connections Swap](#random-connections-swap) allows you to swap through network configurations at random.

 :::note
 **Note**: You can also [create custom network scenarios](#create-a-network-simulator-preset).